RobTillaart/TCA9555/README.md

 ## Description

-This library gives easy control over the 16 pins of a TCA9555 chip.
+This experimental library gives easy control over the 16 pins of a TCA9555 chip.

 ## Interface

+Check the datasheet for details

 ### Constructor